Angular-Dynamic-Hooks/Documentation/documentation/component-features.md

 All of Angular's lifecycle methods work normally in dynamically-loaded components.
 In addition, this library introduces two new lifecycle methods that you can optionally implement:

-* `OnDynamicMount`: Is called once as soon as **all** dynamic components have rendered (including lazy-loaded ones).
-It is given an `OnDynamicData`-object as its parameter, containing the context object as well as the content children of the component.
+* <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L182" target="_blank">`OnDynamicMount`</a>: Is called once as soon as **all** dynamic components have rendered (including lazy-loaded ones).
+It is given an <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L204" target="_blank">`OnDynamicData`</a>-object as its parameter, containing the context object as well as the content children of the component.
-* `OnDynamicChanges`: Is called any time the context object or the content children change.
-The `OnDynamicData`-object will only contain the changed value.
+* <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L197" target="_blank">`OnDynamicChanges`</a>: Is called any time the context object or the content children change.
+The <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L204" target="_blank">`OnDynamicData`</a>-object will only contain the changed value.
 The method is therefore called:
     1. Immediately when the component is created (contains the context object, if not undefined)
     2. Once all components have loaded (contains the content children)
     3. Any time the context object changes by reference